Quaver/Quaver/README.md

 * **Steam Achievements** - Become a master of Quaver by completing challenges and earning achievements!

 * **Play Maps From Other Games** - Coming from a different game and miss all of your favorite maps?
-Quaver supports both .osz and .sm files out of the box - with support for more games to be added in the future!
+Quaver supports both .osz, .sm, and .mc/.mcz files out of the box - with support for more games to be added in the future!

 ## Building & Running